darrylwest/darrylwest.github.io/book-reports/heart-goes-last.md

 * palliative - receiving care without knowing the underlying illness
 * ensconced - established or settled in a safe, sometimes secret place
 * carapace - the hard upper shell of a turtle; a defensive covering
+* quay - a concrete, stone, or metal platform lying alongside or projecting into water for loading and unloading ships.
+* stolid -  calm, dependable, and showing little emotion or animation

 ## Characters